-When you save your work on a campus PC it saves to your ‘G: Drive’.
+Every member of the university is allocated a Home Folder, a secure place to save University work.
+This file store allocation is referred to as your G Drive or Home Folder.
 This is a networked drive, which means your information is backed up regularly and it is available to you from any of the PCs you can log into at the University.
 It can be accessed from outside University as well, when you have an internet connection.

 For any queries on G Drive and files and storage access, contact the IT Service Desk.

 You are free to store any data on the G: drive but you must always adhere to our IT Policies.
 The contents of your G: drive are deleted after you complete your studies each year.
 If you are completing your studies you will need to take a copy of any files you wish to retain before you leave the University.